ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

     This denotes the maximum line length for any one line of code.
     The `PEP8`_ standard advises a maximum line length of 79.
-Because this is a bit limiting in some cases, the maximum line length recommended for a PyAnsys libary is 100.
+Because this is a bit limiting in some cases, the maximum line length recommended for a PyAnsys library is 100.

 - ``statistics``
     This enables the number of occurrences of each error or warning code